In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 Vs. the Osprey Atmos AG 65

-Weight: The Osprey Atmos is 23 ounces heavier than the Catalyst (about a pound and a half).
+Weight: The Osprey Atmos is 29 ounces heavier than the Catalyst (almost 2 pounds).

 Volume: The Catalyst has 10 more liters of volume than the Atmos (roughly 600 cubic inches).

-Max Load: Osprey publishes the max load for the Atmos at 50 pounds – 10 more than the Catalyst.
+Max Load: Osprey publishes the max load for the Atmos at 40 pounds – same as the Catalyst.

 Horizontal Bear Can: Yes, the Atmos 65 fits a horizontal bear can.